Washington County Court Records

 Are Court Records Public in Washington County?

-Under Pennsylvania law, most court records are presumed open to the public.
-The Public Access Policy of the Unified Judicial System of Pennsylvania governs what case information is available for inspection and what must be restricted.
-This policy was adopted by the Pennsylvania Supreme Court and applies to all courts in the state, including those in Washington County.
+Under Pennsylvania law, most court records are generally open to the public.
+The Public Access Policy of the Unified Judicial System of Pennsylvania — adopted by the Pennsylvania Supreme Court and applicable to all courts statewide, including Washington County — sets out what case information is available for inspection and what must be restricted.

 Records Generally Open to the Public

 Court filings, docket sheets, orders, and opinions in civil and criminal cases are typically available for public review.
-Docket sheets — which summarize activity in a case from filing through disposition — are among the most commonly requested records and are available both online and in person.
+Docket sheets, which summarize everything that happens in a case from filing through final disposition, are among the most commonly requested records and can be accessed both online and in person.

 Records That Are Restricted or Sealed

-- Grand jury proceedings — Sealed unless otherwise ordered
+• Grand jury proceedings — Sealed unless a court orders otherwise

 Redaction Requirements

-Under Pennsylvania’s public access policy, certain personal identifiers must be redacted from publicly available documents, including Social Security numbers, financial account numbers, and dates of birth in specific case types.
-Parties filing documents with the court bear responsibility for ensuring appropriate redactions prior to submission.
+Pennsylvania's public access policy requires that certain personal identifiers be removed from publicly available documents before filing.
+These include Social Security numbers, financial account numbers, and dates of birth in specific case types.
+The responsibility for making those redactions falls on the party submitting the documents.

-Individuals who believe their records have been improperly disclosed or who wish to request sealing or expungement may file a motion with the Washington County Court of Common Pleas.
+If you believe your records have been improperly disclosed, or if you want to request sealing or expungement, you can file a motion with the Washington County Court of Common Pleas.

 Washington County Criminal Court Records

-Criminal cases in Washington County are filed and maintained by the Clerk of Courts.
-This office serves as the custodian of criminal case records for the Court of Common Pleas and handles case filings, docket maintenance, and the issuance of certified copies.
+Criminal cases in Washington County are filed and maintained by the Clerk of Courts, which handles case filings, docket maintenance, and the issuance of certified copies for the Court of Common Pleas criminal division.

 Washington County Clerk of Courts